Important Core Strength Handbook for Greater Learning Development

 However, sometimes we fail to remember how important it is to help our children build and strengthen their muscles as well.
 Research has shown there is a correlation with a child’s core muscle strength and how they learn in the classroom.
 Something as simple as poor posture, a weak back and stomach, fragile arms, and frail hands and fingers can all relate back to how your child memorizes facts and retains information, speaks and expresses themselves.
 If a child doesn’t have enough strengthen to lift their head to copy notes off the chalkboard at school, how can they learn?
 Now many of you may think “what child doesn’t have the strength to look at the chalkboard,” but you’d be surprised at how many students I see on a daily basis who slouch in their chair, lay on my table and don’t even have enough muscle tone to bend over or balance on one foot.
 That is why we continue our dedicated efforts to creating more awareness with parents, teachers and clinicians about helping children improve the neural connections in their brains with special movement exercises.

-As I continue to do my own research, I have found a number of resources and exercises that bring fresh ideas to our center to challenge our students both at home and at school.
+There are a number of resources and exercises that bring fresh ideas to many students both at home and at school.
 The important thing to remember is children struggling with learning challenges spend more time at school and at home than with us.
-I typically only see students for maybe one to two hours a week depending on the age of the child, which leaves several more hours in the week for children to go back to old habits.
-That is why it is a team effort with parents and teachers when they aren’t at our center to fill those gaps when I’m not around.
+Students typically only work with therapists one to two hours a week depending on the age of the child, which leaves several more hours in the week for children to go back to old habits.
+That is why it is a team effort with parents and teachers to fill those gaps when I’m not around.

 Core Strengthening Handbook

-I have many parents who ask me if we have a special handbook or resource guide they can use to do some of the same exercises at home that we do in our center since children usually need to do these exercises every day for 20 minutes.
-One of the newest e-books I found that has some of the best exercises and explains just how important core muscle is when learning in the classroom, is the “Core Strengthening Handbook” written by a well-known Occupational Therapist, Claire Heffron, and Physical Therapist, Lauren Drobnjak, who are both bloggers at The Inspired Treehouse.
+Many parents ask if there is a special handbook or resource guide they can use to do some of the same exercises at home since children usually need to do these exercises every day for 20 minutes.
+One of the newest e-books has some of the best exercises and explains just how important core muscle is when learning in the classroom, is the “Core Strengthening Handbook” written by a well-known Occupational Therapist, Claire Heffron, and Physical Therapist, Lauren Drobnjak, who are both bloggers at The Inspired Treehouse.
 This handbook has more than 50 activities, exercises and games all dedicated to helping your child build their gross and fine motor skills.
-Most of the activities we do at our center on a daily basis.
 It even includes activities you can do with our without toys and objects (for example, scooters, exercise balls and bolsters).

 How to recognize signs of poor core strength